jupyter/docker-stacks/README.md

 by simply clicking the preceding link.
 The image used in binder was last updated on 22 May 2021.
-Otherwise, the two examples below may help you get started if you [have Docker installed](https://docs.docker.com/install/), know [which Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) you want to use, and want to launch a single Jupyter Notebook server in a container.
+Otherwise, the two examples below may help you get started if you [have Docker installed](https://docs.docker.com/install/), know [which Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) you want to use and want to launch a single Jupyter Notebook server in a container.

 The [User Guide on ReadTheDocs](https://jupyter-docker-stacks.readthedocs.io/) describes additional uses and features in detail.